 I served them at our BBQ and my niece said, "these cookies remind me of a movie!"
 Ha!
 She went on to say they looked like the cookies from Ace Ventura.
 How funny is that?!
 Good call, Ashley!
 She and her family also just moved here from South Florida, so our Georgia relatives are really growing in number.
 So glad to have y'all here, Ashley, Matt, Spencer and Sammy!

-I made a homemade cookie cutter out of cardboard that was about 3″x5″ or you could order one on Amazon here:
+I made a homemade cookie cutter out of cardboard that was about 3"x5" and it worked great.
+If you have time, and you want to by a football shaped cookie cutter, you could order one on Amazon here (affliliate link).